 While there could be some initial issues with delivery people opting to use the box (or knowing how), that’s less an issue with the product itself, and more just a matter of awareness, which will happen in time.
 (Amazon has said it plans to educate its couriers on using the Yale Smart Delivery Box).
 But the idea itself is sound, and it’s easy to imagine a point where we all have our own boxes with multiple compartments where delivery people can deposit your daily drop of goods and be on their way.

 In short, we think the Yale Smart Delivery Box represents the future of home package delivery.
+We also included a few alternatives, in case the Yale is sold out or low in stock.

 3. Set Up Outdoor Security Cameras